-Linehan went to his hearing three blocks away, where he and other attorneys minutes later heard the blast.
+Linehan went to his hearing three blocks away, where he and other attorneys minutes later heard the blast and saw the commotion outside.
 The next day, he said, he saw composite drawings of two suspects on a television at his office and told his secretary that the one resembling McVeigh "looks familiar."

 That night at his home in Edmond, Okla., "for some reason, over and over in my head that yellow vehicle starts playing over and over," he said.
-"I don't know why."He called the FBI and gave them his story.
+"I don't know why."
+He called the FBI and gave them his story over the telephone.

-The next day, when he saw film of the Mercury at the arrest site on I-35, "I jumped up and I pointed at the screen in front of the kids and I'm yelling, 'That's the car!
-That's the car!' "
+The next day, when he saw television film of the Mercury at the arrest site on Interstate 35, "I jumped up and I pointed at the screen in front of the kids and I'm yelling, 'That's the car!
+That's the car!'

-He said he called the FBI again and the Oklahoma State Bureau Investigation and told them he recognized the car on TV.
+He said he called the FBI again and the Oklahoma State Bureau Investigation, and told them that he recognized the car on TV.
 "It was just a brief conversation with both of them," he said.

-Later that evening, he watched television as McVeigh was moved from the jail in Perry and loaded onto a helicopter.
+Later that evening he watched television as McVeigh was moved from the jail in Perry and loaded onto a helicopter.
 "Right when he turned, the camera caught that nose, cheek and chin area," Linehan said.
 "Again, I said, 'That's it!
 That's that same profile.' "

-The following week, he gave a sworn affidavit to the FBI detailing his recollections.
+The next week, he gave an affidavit to the FBI detailing his recollections.
 In July, he was interviewed a second time for about an hour.

-But at the second session, he was not asked to sign any statements and he said the interview was not recorded.
+But in the second session, held at the U.S. attorney's office downtown, he was not asked to sign any statements, and he said the interview was not recorded.

-Stephen Jones, the Enid, Okla., attorney who represents McVeigh, declined to comment about the matter.
-However, Linehan said he has been interviewed by Jones' defense investigators
+Stephen Jones, the attorney representing McVeigh, declined to comment on the matter.
+Linehan said he has been interviewed by investigators working for Jones.